mitotic/graphterm/docs/UsingGraphicalFeatures.rst

 running.
 The ``gbrowse`` command can be used instead of ``gopen`` to open the files using the browser itself.
 This will work for images and PDF documents.
-The advantage of ``gbrowse`` is that it will work even remotely, i.e., across SSH tunnels.
+The advantage of ``gbrowse`` is that it will work even remotely, i.e., across SSH tunnels. (*NOTE:
+You will need to allow popups from "localhost" for this to work.*)

 If you click on a doument file displayed in ``gls`` output, the ``gopen/gbrowse/gvi`` command will be executed by default,